ooni/probe-engine/CONTRIBUTING.md

 ## Code testing requirements

-Make sure all tests pass with `go test -tags nopsiphon ./...` run from the top-level directory.
-Omit `-tags nopsiphon` if you have access to the secret required by the Psiphon experiment tests.
+Make sure all tests pass with `go test ./...` run from the top-level directory.

 ## Writing a new OONI experiment